Some airlines embrace CO2 trade, buy permits

 The group will have to buy around 7 million carbon units this year, said Cedric Leurquin, a spokesman with Air France in Paris.
 "The exact amount will depend on changes in activity."

-UK data for major airlines British Airways (ICAG.L) and low-cost carrier easyjet (EZJ.L) show their CO2 emissions in 2010 were 4.6 million tonnes and 700,000 tonnes above their 2012 allocations, respectively.
+UK data for major airlines British Airways and low-cost carrier easyjet show their CO2 emissions in 2010 were 4.6 million tonnes and 700,000 tonnes above their 2012 allocations, respectively.

 Many airlines plan or have started to pass on their ETS compliance costs this year to consumers, potentially earning them windfall profits.